 Thanksgiving with Cardboard Cutouts

-With so many things to do alone on Thanksgiving, it might feel difficult to go back to your traditional celebrations next year.
+With so many things to do alone on Thanksgiving, it might feel difficult to return to your traditional celebrations next year.
 The good news is that you don’t have to if you’d rather create new traditions and continue your solo holiday adventures.

-If your friends and family balk at the idea, well, just send them a cardboard cutout as a placeholder until you are ready to return to the fray.
+If your friends and family balk at the idea, send them a cardboard cutout as a placeholder until you are ready to return!
 You can ship the cutouts all across the U.S. and Canada, making it easy to decorate your home — or your friends’ and families’ dwellings in an instant.
 If you’re ready to make that dream a reality, get in touch with Cardboard Cutout Standees to get started.